-There's a speculation in this article from the Iraqi nuclear scientist, Ghazi George (ph), was saying that lots of them have gone west to Syria and have been brought back with the insurgencies.
-And he was speculating this was a stepping up of the insurgency against the United States and against the coalition forces.
-Have any reaction to that thought or any that you can put forward?
+There's a speculation in this article from the Iraqi nuclear scientist, Gazi George, who was saying that lots of them have gone west to Syria and been brought back with the insurgencies.
+He was speculating this was a stepping up of the insurgency against the United States and against the coalition forces.
+Do you have any reaction to that thought or any that you can put forward?

-I'd say, at the moment that's a speculation.
-It's a hypothesis.
-It's certainly is something we're looking at very hard because it would be a -- if it's a systematic pattern and it's something that will cause us very great concern, obviously.
+MR. WOLFOWITZ: I'd say at the moment that's a speculation.
+It's another -- it's a hypothesis.
+It certainly is something we're looking at very hard because it would be -- if it's a systematic pattern, then it's something that causes very great concern, obviously.

-And when you have a chance, I'm sure you will be issuing statements publicly about the full nature, whether this is sarin gas or mustard gas, in this last instance.
+SEN. BROWNBACK: And when you have a chance, I'm sure you will be issuing statements publicly about the full nature - whether this was sarin gas or mustard gas, in this last instance.

-If I could ask Secretary Armitage, when do you anticipate that Saddam will be going on trial -- Saddam Hussein?
+If I could ask Secretary Armitage, when do you anticipate that Saddam will be going on trial, Saddam Hussein?

-I saw a speculation in the press from the Iraqis that it would happen before a turnover.
+MR. ARMITAGE: I saw speculation from the press from the Iraqis that it would happen before turnover.
 I think that's very unlikely.
 This is an Iraqi determination.
 They are having a small debate among themselves as to whether they ought to try Saddam Hussein first or whether they should try some lesser lights first.

-We are -- the U.S. government, the Department of Justice, is in an advisory role to them to help them get their house in order so this will stand up to international scrutiny.
-Beyond that, there's no time set.
+We are in -- the U.S. government and the Department of Justice is in an advisory role to them to help them get their house in order so this will stand up to international inspection.
+Beyond that, there's no time -- international scrutiny, pardon me -- and there's no time set.

-This year?
+SEN. BROWNBACK: This year?

-There's no time set.
+MR. ARMITAGE: There's no time set.